Fourth generation of video game consoles: Neo Geo

 Released by SNK in 1990, the Neo Geo was a home console version of the major arcade platform.
 Compared to its console competition, the Neo Geo had much better graphics and sound, however, the prohibitively expensive launch price of $649.99 and games often retailing at over $250 made the console only accessible to a niche market.
-A more expensive version, retailing for $1999.99, did not include a memory card, pack-in game or extra joystick.
+A less expensive version, retailing for $399.99, did not include a memory card, pack-in game or extra joystick.

 Add-ons

 Nintendo, NEC and Sega also competed with hardware peripherals for their consoles in this generation.
 NEC was the first with the release of the TurboGrafx CD system in 1990.
 Retailing for $399.99 at release, the CD add-on was not a popular purchase, but was largely responsible for the platform's success in Japan.
 The Sega CD was released with an unusually high price tag ($300 at its release) and a limited library of games.
 A unique add-on for the Sega console was Sega Channel, a subscription-based service (a form of online gaming delivery) hosted by local television providers.
 It required hardware that plugged into a cable line and the Genesis.

 Nintendo also made two attempts with the Satellaview and the Super Game Boy.
 The Satellaview was a satellite service released only in Japan and the Super Game Boy was an adapter for the SNES that allowed Game Boy games to be displayed on a TV in color.
 Nintendo, working along with Sony, also had plans to create a CD-ROM drive for the SNES (plans that resulted in a prototype version of the Sony PlayStation), but eventually decided not to go through with that project, opting to team up with Philips in the development of the add-on instead (contrary to popular belief, the CD-i was largely unrelated to the project).